-Leaving this terrible situation he was clearly not very well prepared for.
+Leaving this terrible situation, he was clearly not very well prepared for.

-Fortunately, we had some backing from the PSC to help later on even though it was still a struggle to keep everyone happy.
+Fortunately, we had some backing from the PSC to help later on, even though it was still a struggle to keep everyone happy.

 It was really Eric that paved the way.
-He went onto win 4 SEA Games titles becoming the greatest Hurdler in SEA Games History, an Asian Championship medal, Break the national record of Renato Unso several times from 51.26 to eventually 48.98 from 2013 to 2016, and also not just an Olympic qualifier but made the semi-final in the Rio 2016 Olympics.
+He went onto win 4 SEA Games titles becoming the greatest Hurdler in SEA Games History, an Asian Championships medal, Break the national record of Renato Unso several times from 51.26 to eventually 48.98 from 2013 to 2016, and also not just an Olympic qualifier but made the semi-final in the Rio 2016 Olympics.

-Not to mention his records in other events. including his EPIC 100m Gold Medal at the 2015 SEA Games in Singapore in 10.25.
+Not to mention his records in other events.
+Including his EPIC 100m Gold Medal at the 2015 SEA Games in Singapore in 10.25.